Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

         [  197.521721] unregister_netdevice: waiting for h1-eth0 to become free.
 Usage count = 1
         [  206.053467] unregister_netdevice: waiting for lo to become free.
 Usage count = 2

-   This bug has been reported on launchpad.net, and there is unfortunately no solution yet other than rebooting the VM and/or trying a different kernel (for example we have had good luck with `3.2.0-31-generic`.)
+   This bug has been reported on launchpad.net, and there is unfortunately no solution yet other than rebooting the VM and/or trying a different kernel.

-   This bug seems to happen more frequently with Ubuntu 12.04.3 (`3.8.0-29-generic` kernel), although it has also been seen with newer kernels in 13.10.
+    Here are the data points we have so far:

     | Kernel              | Ubuntu Version | Bug Frequency      |
     |---------------------|----------------|--------------------|